raffahanif/Portfolio/README.md

 # Portofolio - Raffa Hanif Awani

-## Project - A collection of my academic projects, IoT experiments, and telecommunications engineering work.
+## A collection of my academic projects, IoT experiments, and telecommunications engineering work.

 ### 📝 TodoList App Project
 A simple desktop todo list application built with Electron and Vite.